bacongravy/macinbox/README.md

 ## Basic Usage

-Run with `sudo` and no arguments, the `macinbox` script will create and add a Vagrant VMware box named 'macinbox' using the installer app it finds in the default location:
+Run with `sudo` and no arguments, the `macinbox` tool will create and add a Vagrant VMware box named 'macinbox' which boots fullscreen to the desktop of the 'vagrant' user:

     $ sudo macinbox

 Please be patient, as this may take a while.
 (On a 2.5 GHz MacBookPro11,5 it takes about 11 minutes, 30 seconds.)
-After the script completes you can create a new Vagrant environment with the box and start using it:
+After the tool completes you can create a new Vagrant environment with the box and start it:

     $ vagrant init macinbox && vagrant up

-A few moments after running this command you will see your virtual machine's display appear in a fullscreen window.
-A couple of minutes later, after the virtual machine completes booting, you will see the desktop of the `vagrant` user and can begin using the virtual machine.
+A few moments after running this command you will see your virtual machine's display appear fullscreen.
+(Press Command-Control-F to exit fullscreen mode.)
+After the virtual machine completes booting (approximately 1-2 minutes) you will see the desktop of the 'vagrant' user and can begin using the virtual machine.

 ## Advanced Usage